Fariznt/cab-utils/README.md

 -prevent duplicate numbers when watching a seat
 -if i ship this fully into production for student use, i need backups for the database, plus figure moving databases in and out without
     pushing sensitive info onto a public repo (scp? django commands?)
--do to the way seat signal is written, need to verify only 1-1 relationship between users and numbers in db and in input validation
-    + 1 seat signal per user-session
 -when shipping into an actual web app on my vps, use either a multi-container set up that also launches process_tasks or set up honcho
     for now im running python manage.my process_tasks with my app -if this app scales to many more users, i should switch to something like telnyx that charges per-second. rn per-minute costs